inferno-framework/inferno-framework.github.io/docs/advanced-test-features/scripting-execution.md

 - Compared results for one or more sessions did not match.
 - Script execution did not end at the `END_SCRIPT` step.
 - Script execution had to be interrupted due to a timeout.
+- The results contained an `error` result, indicating a problem in the test logic

 Otherwise, the CLI command will end with exit code 0 indicating success.